gshanemiller/reinvent/doc/kv_rpc_design.md

 We need two more things.
 The DPDK packets must be processed by a RXQ owned by the right RPC since the packet's `dest_session_num_` is a per RPC.
 DPDK flow-control does this.
 Finally, the RPC object's session array access must be MT safe with other processing.
 Either RPC uses locks or RPC objects do one thing at a time e.g. handle Session create/destroy or make progress on an existing RPC or read RXQ or transmit on some TXQ.

-## Problem: Linearizability vs. Session slots
+## Problem Encore: Linearizability vs. Session slots

 eRPC has *one set of SSlots per session*.
 Recall SSlots hold active RPCs in some state of completion.
 The number of slots depends on BDP and a desire to keep the server's RXQ processor from being idle because its RXQ is starved for work.
 Session count is akin to incast count discussed in BDP below.
 To emphasize here's the code again: